January 11, 2015

 File Transfer Protocol (FTP) - This protocol is used for transferring files across the Internet.

-These are just some of the basic protocols that power the Internet but they do however play big role on the success of this technology.
+These are just some of the basic protocols that power the Internet but they do however play a big role in the success of this technology.

 Now, what is the World Wide Web (WWW)?
 It is a system for publishing pages via a network known as the Internet, and it has been running since 1991.
 At first, It allowed for text to be transferred over the internet and it lets people jump easily from site to site via links.
 By using a Web browser, it made the process of accessing the pages on any computer in and outside of the network is made easier.
 It also allowed the internet to grow significantly since almost any operating system can have access to the Web by using a Web browser.